Priorities

 While there has been increased investment in quality early childhood programs, we still have much to do.
 Research continues to show that investing early in a child’s education, before they reach kindergarten, is the most cost-effective way to narrow the achievement/opportunity gap.
 Childhood does not have a rewind, kids only get one shot at being ready for kindergarten.
 I will continue to be an advocate for our youngest learners.
 It is also vitally important to make investments in our childcare industry and workers.
 If COVID taught us anything, is that our schools and childcare are major drivers in our economy.
 Our workforce needs a safe and healthy place for their children while they are at work.

-In 2013-14, under democratic control, the legislature made a bold move to bring stability to the way we fund our K-12 school system.
-We have continued that investment because the quality of a child’s education should NOT be determined by their zip code.
-But, our schools are still plagued by underinvestment including in mental health supports and special education.
+In 2023-24, under democratic control, the legislature made a bold move to bring stability to the way we fund our K-12 school system.
+We indexed the education formula to inflation, tackled the special education cross-subsidy, provided universal school meals, doubled the funding for English language learners, funded full-service community schools as well as created a funding stream for school nurses, counselors, psychologists, and social workers.
+I am incredibly proud of the work we did when I was the House Education Finance Chair.
+We have to continue that investment because the quality of a child’s education should NOT be determined by their zip code.
 Our students and our schools need state support to move passed the challenges they faced during COVID, including funding to hire and train a diverse workforce.

 Transportation

 My time on the Southwest Light Rail Corridor Management Committee has shown me how important a balanced multi-modal approach is to handle the population growth we will face in the next few decades.
 Our congested roads are taking time out of people’s lives and money out of our businesses’ pockets.
-I will continue to advocate for investment in our roads, bridges and transit.
+I will continue to advocate for investment in our roads, bridges and transit and build on the local transportation tax we put into place in 23-24.

 Economy